lucianoiam/guinda/README.md

 A small single file library of audio oriented widgets for use in web views.

 Guinda is also the Spanish word for a kind of cherry.
-That is, a small fruit.
-It is pronounced like *geenda*
+It is pronounced like *geenda*.

 ### Features